t3ta/memory-bank-mcp-server/docs/global-memory-bank/coding-standards.md

 ### Commenting

 1. **Documentation**:
+   - All comments in source code need to be in English
    - Use JSDoc for classes, interfaces, methods, and non-obvious properties
    - Include parameter and return type descriptions
    - Document exceptions/errors that can be thrown